-- 286. [Article 4(1) lays down the main rule of the draft Convention: the obligation to recognise and enforce a judgment given by a court in a State (State of origin) in another State (requested State).
-Article 12, however, excludes non-monetary judgments in intellectual property matters from that obligation as regards enforcement.
-A judgment granting a remedy other than monetary damages in intellectual property matters shall not be enforced under the draft Convention.
-Naturally, this provision does not preclude its enforcement under national law. - 287.
+#[Introduction.
+Article 4(1) lays down the main rule of the draft Convention: the obligation to recognise and enforce a judgment given by a court in a State (State of origin) in another State (requested State).
+Article 1211, however, excludes non-monetary judgments in intellectual property matters from that obligation as regards [recognition and] enforcement.
+A judgment granting a remedy other than monetary damages ruling on an infringement in intellectual property matters shall not only be [recognised and] enforced under the draft Convention-to the extent that it rules on a monetary remedy in relation to harm suffered in the State of origin.
+Conversely, a judgment on an infringement of an intellectual property right granting non-monetary remedies will not circulate under the draft Convention.
+Naturally, this provision does not preclude its [recognition and] enforcement under national law.

+286-302.
 Non-monetary judgments.
-Article 12 refers to judgments grating non-monetary remedies, remedies other than the payment of a fixed or ascertainable sum of money.
+Article 12 refers to 11 excludes judgments gratinggranting non-monetary remedies, remedies other than the payment of a fixed or ascertainable sum of money.
 These remedies typically include injunctions to do or refrain from doing something, or orders for specific performance.
 In the field of intellectual property rights, they cover, for example, injunctions prohibiting the production or marketing of goods, the use of protected manufacturing processes, or orders to surrender and deliver infringing goods.
-195 The enforcement of judgments granting these remedies does not benefit from the application of the draft Convention. - 288.
+The [recognition and] enforcement of judgments granting these remedies does not benefit from the application of the draft Convention.
+By the same token, judgments ruling on an action for declaration of non-infringement will also be excluded from [recognition and] enforcement under the draft Convention.
+Contrariwise, judgments ruling on a monetary claim in relation to harm suffered in the State of origin will circulate under the draft Convention, even when they dismissed the claim.

 Rationale.
 The difference between monetary and non-monetary judgments entails important consequences with respect to the means of enforcement.
 The regime for enforcement may be different depending on whether the non-monetary judgment orders a personal or a non-personal undertaking.
 Personal undertakings are often enforced, in some legal systems, by means of a penalty payment or other sanctions for contempt, i.e., measures to encourage the defendant to behave in a particular way and thus to ensure that the order is effective (see, supra, para.
-70).
+7076).
 Non-personal undertakings may also be enforced by an award of damages for the expense of obtaining performance from someone other than the defendant.
 Some jurisdictions, in particular common law countries, have traditionally considered that foreign non-monetary judgments are unenforceable, although there is a clear trend to depart from this approach.
 However, in addition to the historical foundations of the rule, there may also be practical reasons.
 In particular, difficulties may arise as regards the meaning of the foreign judgment, i.e., the determination of the rights, duties or obligations the foreign order imposes on the defendant, or its territorial scope.
 Difficulties may also arise when an equivalent non-monetary relief is not available in the requested State (see, however, supra, Art.
-9, paras 277-279).